 Blazers: The Stonehenge School blazer is a branded item.
 It must be worn correctly without the sleeves rolled up.
 In warm weather, teachers can give permission for blazers to be removed.
-Pupils are required to have a House Badge on their blazer.

 Ties: The Stonehenge School tie is a branded item.
 Ties must be properly fastened so that they cover the top button on the shirt with at least seven stripes visible below the knot.